JuliaRobotics/Caesar.jl/docs/src/examples/deadreckontether.md

 ## DRT Construct

-The idea is that the fastest tracking method is to update a single value based on sensor data.
-Perhaps more values can be propagated as a non-Gaussian prediction, depending on allowable compute resources -- for that see [`approxConv`](@ref).
-Some specialized plumbing has been built to facilitate single value propagation.
+The idea is that the dead reckong tracking method is to update a single value based on high-rate sensor data.
+Perhaps 'particles' values can be propagated as a non-Gaussian prediction, depending on allowable compute resources, and for that see [`approxConv`](@ref).
+Some specialized plumbing has been built to facilitate rapid single value propagation using the factor graph.

 ### Suppress w/ `solvable`

 The construct uses regular [`addVariable!`](@ref) and [`addFactor!`](@ref) calls but with a few tweaks.
-The first is that some variables and factors should not be incorporated with the regular [`solveTree!`](@ref) call and can be achieved on a per node bases, e.g.:
+The first is that some variables and factors should not be incorporated with the regular [`solveTree!`](@ref) call and can be achieved on a per node basis, e.g.:
 ```julia
 fg = initfg()